vatis-project/website/docs/index.markdown

 VATSIM, an acronym for the Virtual Air Traffic Simulation Network, offers a comprehensive online platform that brings together virtual pilots from around the globe.
 Through VATSIM, flight simulators are interconnected, merging into a unified virtual world.
 This immersive environment includes simulated air traffic control services, delivering an unparalleled, true-to-life experience for passionate virtual aviation enthusiasts worldwide.
 Best of all, VATSIM is completely free, enabling users to indulge in the ultimate virtual aviation adventure from anywhere on the planet.

 # How do I download vATIS?
-You can obtain the latest installer from the [vATIS GitHub Release Page](https://github.com/vatis-project/vatis/releases/latest).
+You can obtain the latest installer from the [vATIS Website](https://beta.vatis.app).